SaraRands/UtahNameGenerator/README.md

 Generates a unique Utah name, using 2000-2014 Social Security Name data for Utah and a four-gram language model

 Utah has a justified reputation for naming their babies unique and innovative names.
-This program takes in all of the names given to five or more Utah babies per year for2000 - 2014, according to the [Social Security data](http://www.ssa.gov/oact/babynames/limits.html), converts the data into a [four-gram language model](http://en.wikipedia.org/wiki/N-gram), and uses that data to generate a new Utah name.
+This program takes in all of the names given to five or more Utah babies per year for 2000 - 2014, according to the [Social Security data](http://www.ssa.gov/oact/babynames/limits.html), converts the data into a [four-gram language model](http://en.wikipedia.org/wiki/N-gram), and uses that data to generate a new Utah name.
 If the name generated is the same as an existing name in the database, the name is rejected and another name is generated, to guarantee a unique name.

-# How to Run the Utah Name Generator
+## How to Run the Utah Name Generator
-Download the folder and run the batch file by typing
+Download the folder and run the batch file at the command line by navigating to the downloaded folder and typing

 ```
 UtahNameGenerator.bat